- There is a car, here comes the light trail

 If you are curious about the lens, get a used one!
 You never regret.

-I’ve been carrying a regular tripod, but recently I found that a mini tripod is pretty handy for light trails shooting.
+I’ve been carrying a regular tripod for this kind of photography, but recently I found that a mini tripod is pretty handy for this.
 When you shoot on a bridge (or any where) which have guard rails, this could be a great option.
 But just be careful not to drop your gears on the road. this cause a huge trouble.

 Touching the shutter button directedly makes the risk of shaking the camera.